 This may seem complex, but it is vital that your children’s best interests are taken into account.
 If you are considering separating you should consult a family law solicitor first to discuss things such as yours and your children’s rights as well as your obligations as a parent.

-The family law system in Australia encourages parents to work out arrangements for their children without the need of Court intervention.
+The family law system in Australia encourages parents to work out arrangements for their children without the need for Court intervention.

 Although you are not legally required to, if appropriate, it is a good idea to consider entering into a parenting plan with respect to the parenting arrangements regarding your children.